oshirokn/oshirokn.github.io/index.md

 - balancing, iteration on the game mechanics and levels including external testing during events (IGDA meetups)
 - UX design: visual effects to convey the necessary information to the player
 - narrative design: characters, setting and environment

+I was also the producer: organizing the tasks, schedule and scope for the team of 8 members.

 The game has been made in 5 months during my studies at Aalto University.
 The team consisted of 3 designers.